nama-aman/nama-aman.github.io/_pages/about.md

 projects: true # includes a tile list of projects
 supports: true # includes a tile list of supports
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: True  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 <!-- > <i class="fas fa-quote-left"></i>